daviddflix/novatide_backend/README.md

-# FA Bot
+# MULTI-PURPOSE BOT

-FA Bot is a Python project for getting relevant data about the crypto world.
+This Bot is a Python project for getting relevant data about the crypto world.

 ## Installation